farookahmedalishaik/chat-intent-pipeline/README.md

 ### What does the project do?

-This project implements a complete, end-to-end Machine Learning Operations (MLOps) pipeline for **Intent Classification**.
+This project implements a complete, end-to-end Machine Learning Operations (MLOps)/ AI Data Analyst pipeline for **Intent Classification**.
 It automatically processes raw text messages, fine-tunes a powerful **BERT (Bidirectional Encoder Representations from Transformers)** model to understand and categorize the underlying intent of these messages, and then deploys this model as an interactive web application for real-time predictions.
-The pipeline handles everything from data ingestion and cleaning, through secure storage in a MySQL database, to model training, evaluation, versioning on Hugging Face Hub, and public deployment on Streamlit Cloud.
+The pipeline handles everything from data ingestion and cleaning, through secure storage in a **MySQL** database, to model training, evaluation, versioning on **Hugging Face Hub**, and public deployment on **Streamlit Cloud**.

 ### What does the project showcase?